Menu

 Still struggling?

-There is a link at the bottom of this page to White Rose Maths videos, which are short ‘mini lessons’ explaining the key concepts and methods behind the maths we are studying.
+There is a link at the bottom of this page to White Rose Maths videos, which are short mini-lessons explaining the key concepts and methods behind the maths we are studying.
+White Rose’s Year 5 summer materials cover topics such as angles and shape, translation/reflection/symmetry, decimals, and negative numbers, which match the sequence below.

 Fluency